warkrismagic/mcp-ui-fork_research/docs/src/guide/server/ruby/usage-examples.md

 This page provides practical examples for using the `mcp_ui_server` gem.

-For a complete, runnable server implementation that demonstrates how to use these resources within an MCP tool, see the [Ruby Server Demo](/examples/ruby-server-demo/server.rb).
+For a complete, runnable server implementation that demonstrates how to use these resources within an MCP tool, see the Ruby server demo (`/examples/ruby-server-demo/server.rb`).

 ## Basic Setup